REDi

 - Admission is competitive and requires a completed application.

-- Registration is $300 payable upon acceptance, with a limited number of partial scholarships available.
+- Registration is $450 payable upon acceptance, with a limited number of partial scholarships available.
+Requests for scholarships are due with applications.

 - These sessions are expected to all be in-person.
-Due to COVID-19, we may need to pivot to virtual sessions.
+On occasion, due to COVID-19 or other extenuating circumstances, we may need to pivot to virtual sessions.
 You must have access to a computer and an internet connection, if necessary.

 Application Requirements: